-The War Party’s ultra-left wing uses different arguments to arrive at the same conclusions: Syria & Russia are enemies.
-Instead of practical solutions to real problems, they spread suspicion, distrust & enmity, argues Diana Johnstone.
+The War Party’s ultra-left wing uses different arguments to arrive at the same conclusions: Syria and Russia are enemies.
+Instead of practical solutions to real problems, they spread suspicion, distrust and enmity, argues Diana Johnstone.

 CounterPunch has astonished many of its old fans by its current fundraising ad portraying the site as a prime target of Russia hostility.
 Under the slogan, “We have all the right enemies”, CP portrays itself as a brave little crew being blown off the water by an evil Russian warship out to eliminate “lefty scum.”